iot-for-all/iotc-solution-builder/README.md

 <img src="./content/adxexplorer.png" alt="IoT Central Solution Builder" />

 # Download
-You can download the pre-built executables for the IoTC Solution Builder directly from our [release](https://github.com/iot-for-all/iotc-solution-builder/releases) page.
-So far, Windows executables have been generated.
-We are working on adding pre-built binaries for other platforms as well.
+You can download the Windows pre-built executables for the IoTC Solution Builder directly from our [release](https://github.com/iot-for-all/iotc-solution-builder/releases) page.

 # Build the Tool
-Feel free to clone this project and customize it to fit a particular scenario.
+In order to generate binaries for other platforms, feel free to clone this project and customize it to fit a particular scenario.
 ## Prerequisites
 * [Node.js](https://nodejs.org/en/download/) v16 or later
 * [Visual Studio Code](https://code.visualstudio.com/Download) with [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension installed